-Suggestions to Support a Grieving Survivor Send a letter of condolence.
-Check on the
+Suggestions to Support a Grieving Survivor

-- · Acknowledge the family's feelings and listen. - · Be patient. - · Respect the family's privacy. - · Ensure the family doesn't become isolated. - family periodically.
-Encourage family members to get help - (if needed). • Use the Sailor's name. - · Accept grief and anger as a normal reaction. - Listen quietly and non-judgmentally.
+- Send a letter of condolence.

+- · Acknowledge the family's feelings and listen.

+- Be patient.

+- · Respect the family's privacy.

+- · Ensure the family doesn't become isolated

+- · Check on the family periodically.

+- Encourage family members to get help (if needed).

+- Use the Sailor's name.

+- Accept grief and anger as a normal reaction.

+- Listen quietly and non-judgmentally.

+- Honestly answer questions that you can answer.

+- · Don't try to answer the "why."

+- Don't be afraid of silence or tears.